 She began her journey with ADGA by exhibiting at sanctioned shows, attending ADGA’s National Convention, earning her Apprentice judge’s license and being selected as the 1988 ADGA Youth Representative.
 Serving as the ADGA Youth Representative and traveling the country as a judge helped Laura make connections and friendships with other breeders that introduced her to her love of the Alpine breed.

 Laura found herself at the 1989 ADGA National Show where she met her future husband Scott Warren, whom she married in 1991.
 A year later, she had the opportunity to work for Willow Run in Huber Heights, Ohio.
 While there, she was able to bring her first Alpine doe, Maple-Glen Classic’s Chelois whom had been sold to her by the Swayne’s.
 After the birth of her first son, Laura sold Chelois to the Willow Run herd, where she knew she would be managed to her fullest potential, and moved to Missouri to focus on her family.

 Fast forward a few years, the Warren family had expanded to include one son and three daughters that were involved in showing boer goats.
 Unfortunately, Scott passed away in 2008 and left our family looking for something to bring them closer together once again.
 Laura decided to venture back into the dairy goat industry after spending years telling the family about the industry that quite literally brought our family together.

 Our herd began in 2009 with the purchase of Angel-Prairie Pharoah Fiction from Scott and Marcia Jura, a baby buck (Angel-Prairie Revive Klassic) and two does from the Sycamore-Acres herd.
-Initially, the venture was meant to serve as a Supervised Agricultural Experience (SAE) for Elizabeth in FFA.
-However, the other two girls quickly fell in love with the animals as well.
+All three girls quickly fell in love with the dairy goats and our journey started.